JimmyKenMerchant/jimmy-codeviewer/README.txt

 9. 'regex-enable' // enable Regular Expression ('TRUE' or 'true') or not
 10. 'regex-modifier' // assign "i" and/or "m" modifier on RegExp. "g" will be ignored

-'[spansearch]' have these parameters below.
+'[spansearch]' have these attributes below.

 11. 'start' // line number to start
 12. 'end' // line number to end